-Uber has created a worker ecosystem that benefits only those who need to occasionally earn, and doesn’t reward those who invest the most amount of time catching fares.
+Uber has created a worker ecosystem that “benefits” those who need to occasionally earn and doesn’t reward those who invest the most amount of time catching fares.

-As a driver, there are a few interaction model changes that would impact my ability to make more money:
+There are a few interaction model changes that would positively impact the ability for drivers to make more money:

 - Expose predictive patterns – I’m not sure what percentage of riders use Uber in the same way either daily or weekly, but expose pick-up patterns to allow drivers to cruise areas well prior to Surge zones being presented.
 It may not matter in a huge city, but it would make a difference across all of the mid-sized cities in play.

 - Allow for tipping – Lyft already has tipping in play.
-I can’t tell you how many of my riders wanted to hook me up, but didn’t have cash on hand.
-Uber, if you’re not going to cut your 25% take, then make it easier for drivers to make a living.
+I can’t tell you how many of my riders wanted to hook me up but didn’t have cash on hand.
+Uber, if you’re not going to reduce your 25% take, then make it easier for drivers to make a living—it’s only right.

 At the end of the day, Uber is creating a brand off the backs of gig workers.
 It’s not a sustainable employment model, and at some point the pool of desperate drivers is going to limit the possibility of future growth.
 Time will tell how long the novelty lasts.